Bubba'n'Stix A500: A Fanatic Praise. (Or Review)

 And so, the “big” words I found that suit it best for the moment are “perfect” and “ageless.”
 Even in 1994 I already knew that Bubba’n’Stix was a game that would never grow old because it was too perfectly made.

 Its sole flaw is that you have to choose between music and sounds.
 But with WinUAE (Amiga emulator), you can actually put the musics in windows media while the game plays the sounds.
+(Edit 2021: Actually, the over-simplistic backgrounds are an undeniable flaw too even if the graphics are great).

 Many people who like the game, praise it for being smarter than other platformers.
 But I don’t like that argument that much because first, most puzzles aren’t that hard and second, back in 1994 I didn’t play Bubba’n’Stix to feel smart or superior, I played it because I enjoyed it tremendously.
 It didn’t make me feel smarter than the people who played Sonic, I loved Sonic too, but it felt weak and hollow compared to Bubba’n’Stix.